 The Authority is empowered to set rates for electric service in the service area without being required by law to obtain approval of the PSC, DPS or any other State regulatory body.
 However, the Authority agreed in connection with the approval of the LIPA/LILCO Merger by the PACB in 1997 that it would not impose any permanent increase, nor extend or reestablish any portion of a temporary rate increase, in average customer rates over a 12-month period in excess of 2.5 percent without approval of the PSC, following a full evidentiary hearing.
-Under the LIPA Reform Act, that PACB condition has been superseded by a rate-setting process which provides for DPS review of the 2018-2020 rate proposal, as well as any future rate proposal that leads to aggregate revenues of the Authority to increase by more than 2.5 percent on an annual basis.
+Under the LIPA Reform Act, that PACB condition has been superseded by a rate-setting process which provides for DPS review of any future rate proposal that leads to aggregate revenues of the Authority to increase by more than 2.5 percent on an annual basis.
 LIPA's utility rate schedule is structured with fixed customer charges for all customer classes, seasonal energy rates for all customer classes except street lighting, and seasonally differentiated demand charges for non-residential customer classes.
-On December 16, 2015 a three year rate plan authorized the Authority to set rates designed to adjust revenue requirements for 2016, 2017, 2018.
-This would result in a cumulative increase of \$325.4 million over the three year rate plan.
+LIPA's base rate has not exceeded the 2.5 percent threshold since the three-year plan expired at the end of 2018.
+As a result, no rate proposal has been submitted to the DPS.